ryan-roemer/loose-bits/_posts/2012-11-15-nodedc-amd-requirejs-talk.md

 description: The advent of JavaScript on the backend (with Node.js) has made full stack JavaScript applications increasingly popular.
-RequireJS is dependency management framework that simplifies frontend asset management, as well as provides hooks for shared frontend (browser) and backend (Node.js) code.
+RequireJS is dependency management framework that simplifies frontend asset management, and provides hooks for shared frontend (browser) and backend (Node.js) code.
 In my presentation to the November 11, 2012 Node.DC meetup, I introduce how to develop shared JavaScript libraries with AMD/RequireJS.